Simple Operation

 Simple HA setup

-To create a highly available (HA) setup for alerting, you can still run two identically configured Prometheus servers computing the same alerts (the Alertmanager will deduplicate notifications):
+Although server nodes are independent, you can still create a highly available (HA) setup for alerting by running two identically configured Prometheus servers computing the same alerts.
+The Alertmanager will then deduplicate notifications based on their label sets:

-You can learn more about building highly available Prometheus setups in our "High Availability for Monitoring and Alerting" training.
+You can learn more about building highly available Prometheus and Alertmanager setups in our "High Availability for Monitoring and Alerting" training.

 Simplicity caveats